Where to Place Smoke Detectors in a Home: Smoke Alarm Placement

 There are mainly two types:

-Ionization detectors , Better at sensing fast-flaming fires.
+Ionization detectors are better at sensing fast-flaming fires.

-Photoelectric detectors , Better at detecting slow, smoldering fires.
+Photoelectric detectors are better at detecting slow, smoldering fires.

 You might be thinking, “Why not just use one?”
 Well, fires can start in different ways.
 The best approach is to use both kinds around your home or get combo detectors that have both technologies.